-Convert PAGES to Word - convert your file now, online and free
+Convert PAGES to WORD - online and free

 You're in good company:

 Zamzar has converted over 510 million files since 2006